coreos/fleet/Documentation/states.md

-## Job states
+## Unit states

-There are currently three cluster-level states for a job:
+There are currently three cluster-level states for a unit:

 - `inactive`: known by fleet, but not assigned to a machine
 - `loaded`: assigned to a machine and loaded into systemd there, but not started
 - `launched`: loaded into systemd, and fleet has called the equivalent of `systemctl start`

-Jobs may only transition directly between these states.
-For example, for a job to transition from `inactive` to `launched` it must first go state `loaded`.
+Units may only transition directly between these states.
+For example, for a unit to transition from `inactive` to `launched` it must first go state `loaded`.

 The desired and last known states are exposed in the `DSTATE` and `STATE` columns of the output from `fleetctl show-schedule`.

-The `fleetctl` commands to act on jobs change the *desired state* of a job. fleet itself is then responsible for performing the necessary state transitions to move a job to the desired state.
-The following table explains the relationship between each `fleetctl` command and job states.
+The `fleetctl` commands to act on units change the *desired state* of a unit. fleet itself is then responsible for performing the necessary state transitions to move a unit to the desired state.
+The following table explains the relationship between each `fleetctl` command and unit states.

 | Command | Desired State | Valid Previous States |
 |---------|--------------|-----|